gmickel/memorybot/README.md

 Memory Bot is an AI chatbot built with Node.js to demonstrate unlimited context and chat history for more cost-efficient context-aware conversations.
 This project was originally featured on my blog [ByteSizedBrainwaves - Building a GPT-4 Powered Chatbot with Node.js: Unlimited Context and Chat History in Under 100 Lines of Code
 ](https://bytesizedbrainwaves.substack.com/p/building-a-gpt-4-powered-chatbot).

+Memory Bot supports various types of context, such as documents, web pages and youtube videos.

 ## Features

 - Unlimited context and chat history using HNSWLib vector stores